md-cs-student-unipi/Advanced-Programming/03-Software-components.md

 - **Common Language Specification (CLS)**: guidelines that languages should follow to interoperate with .NET languages.
 It does also type-checking.
 - Framework **Base Class Libraries (BCL)**: OO prepackaged functionalities and libraries for .NET programs.
 Includes CLI and GUI libraries and ASP.NET tools (Web Forms and XML Web services)
-- **Common Language Runtime (CLR)**: language-neutral development and execution evironment.
+- **Common Language Runtime (CLR)**: language-neutral development and execution environment.
 Can run all .NET languages (36 atm) and uses a _Common Type System_.
 It is similar to the JVM: compiles in _Common Intermediate Language_ (CIL) executed by the _Common Language Interpreter_ (CLI).
 It also manages the memory allocation, includes a Garbage Collector and perform JIT compilation.
 - **Common Type System**: Defines a rich set of  data types, based on an object-oriented model.
 Defines rules for interoperability between languages, scoping, visibility and inheritance.

 ### .NET Assembly vs Modules
 An Assembly is a .NET library.
-Has a .dll (local, not executable) or .exe (distributed, executable) extension and can be loaded dynamicaly.
+Has a .dll (local, not executable) or .exe (distributed, executable) extension and can be loaded dynamically.
 Consists in up to 4 parts: manifest, metadata, CIL code and resources.

 A Module has the same format of an Assembly, but doesn't include a manifest and is not dynamically loadable.